Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 ShopTo

-ShopTo released more PS5 stock this wek, offering discounted prices of just a few pennies, but the main thing is that the inventory was available.
+ShopTo released more PS5 stock last week, offering discounted prices of just a few pennies, but the main thing is that the inventory was available.
 We'll be checking the website for Microsoft's console which may be similarly 'discounted'.View Deal

 Argos